lfglabs-dev/utu_relay/README.md

 Register a list of Bitcoin block headers.
 Blocks don't need to be contiguous or in order.

-### set_main_chain(begin_height: u64, end_height: u64, end_block_hash: Digest)
+### update_canonical_chain(begin_height: u64, end_height: u64, end_block_hash: Digest, height_proof: Option<(ByteArray, Span<Digest>)>)

-Set the official main chain for a given interval [begin_height, end_height).
+Set the official canonical chain for a given interval [begin_height, end_height).
 Verifies that the end block hash and all its parents are registered.
+The `height_proof` parameter is optional and is used to verify the block height when the chain at `begin-1` is not set.

 ### challenge_block(block_height: u64, blocks: Array<BlockHeader>) → bool

 Challenge and potentially update a registered block, with an incentive mechanism for successful updates.
+To be implemented.

-### get_status(block_height: u64) → Option<BlockStatus>
+### get_status(block_hash: Digest) → BlockStatus

-Retrieve information about a block at the given height, including its status and other relevant data.
+Retrieve information about a block using its hash, including its status and other relevant data.

+### get_block(height: u64) → Digest

+Retrieve the block hash for a given block height.

 ## Usage Example

 Here's a simplified example of how to securely verify a Bitcoin transaction:

-1. Ensure the block containing the transaction is part of the main chain using `set_main_chain`.
+1. Ensure the block containing the transaction is part of the main chain using `update_canonical_chain`.
 2. Verify the block's status using `get_status` to check if it's unchallenged and has been registered for a sufficient time.
 3. Adjust verification requirements based on the specific security needs of your application.